Educational attainment

 It is important to note that the measure of school poverty used, the share of students eligible for FRPL, is not always reported and is subject to some degree of error at the school level.
 The reasons for this include the fact that the count of students deemed FRPL-eligible may be taken at a different time than the total student count, and in some states, a single school may administer the free lunch program for a group of schools (in which case its count and share of FRPL-eligible students would be overstated).
 However, it is likely that any bias caused by these inconsistencies in reporting at the school level are largely mitigated once the data is aggregated across the many schools in a given Atlas geography.
 It is also important to note that the Healthy, Hunger-Free Kids Act of 2010 changed eligibility requirements and this can impact comparability of the school poverty data over time.
 In particular, the Act introduced the Community Eligibility Option (CEO), available in 11 states (including the District of Columbia) by the 2013-14 school year and in all states in the 2014-15 school year, which allows more children to be eligible for FRPL.

 Given the prevalence of missing data for some schools and changes to eligibility requirements in recent years, we took precautions to avoid reporting data that are inaccurate or misleading.
-First, we do not report school poverty information if ten percent or more of the relevant student population attends schools that do not report valid (non-missing) FRPL eligibility data.
-Second, after making an initial calculation of the overall share of students eligible for FRPL based on available data for the 2009-10 through 2019-20 school years, we examined changes in this measure over time for all 731 Atlas geographies and noted any dramatic year-to-year changes.
+First, we do not report school poverty information if 10 percent or more of the relevant student population attends schools that do not report valid (non-missing) FRPL eligibility data.
+Due to the impact of the COVID-19 pandemic on school reporting of FRPL eligibility data, this restriction impacts the data we report for the 2020-2021 and 2021-2022 school years the most, when the share of all students in schools reporting FRPL eligibility data nationwide fell to about 82 percent.
+By the 2022-2023 school year, the share increased to 90 percent, but was still below pre-pandemic levels of around 94 to 99 percent.
+Second, after making an initial calculation of the overall share of students eligible for FRPL based on available data for the 2009-10 through 2022-23 school years, we examined changes in this measure over time for all 731 Atlas geographies and noted any dramatic year-to-year changes.
 School poverty data for some Atlas geographies in certain years were set to missing based on this examination.
 See the methodology page for other relevant notes.

 Notes: